-CT 3.129 Heavy Equipment/Diesel Engines
+CT 3.129 HEAVY EQUIPMENT/DIESEL ENGINES

-This section of the program pertains to the operating principles, maintenance, repair and overhaul of various types and sizes of diesel engines.
-Their component parts, and related accessories are studied in depth.
-Also studies manufacturers' specifications as they pertain to correct engine operation, performance and emissions.
-Prerequisites: Placement test score of 67 or higher for RD 090 College Success and Reading Strategies, and placement into WR 095 College Writing Fundamentals or higher, and placement into MTH 060 Introduction to Algebra or higher.
+This section of our program pertains to the operating principles, maintenance, repair and overhaul of various types and sizes of diesel engines.
+Diesel engines, their component parts, and related accessories are studied in depth.
+In conjunction with this is the study of manufacturer's specifications as they pertain to correct engine operation, performance and emissions.
+Prerequisite: Prerequisites: Placement test score of 67 or higher for RD 090 College Success and Reading Strategies, and placement into WR 095 College Writing Fundamentals or higher, and placement into MTH 060 Introduction to Algebra or higher.

-CT 3.130 Heavy Equipment/Diesel Tune-Up
+CT 3.130 HEAVY EQUIPMENT/DIESEL TUNE-UP

-A capstone class that introduces diesel tune-up and techniques for optimum engine performance, including diagnostic troubleshooting, engine break-in procedure through use of the dynamometer.
-Students will use all of the critical thinking skills they have learned in past classes to solve real world problems on mechanical and computer managed engines and trucks.
+This is a capstone class that introduces diesel tune-up and techniques for optimum engine performance, including diagnostic troubleshooting, engine break-in procedure through use of the dynamometer.
+The student will use all of the critical thinking skills they have learned in past classes to solve real world problems on mechanical and computer managed engine and truck.
 This class also includes the ITS Diesel Club.
 Prerequisites: Placement test score of 67 or higher for RD 090 College Success and Reading Strategies, and placement into WR 095 College Writing Fundamentals or higher, and placement into MTH 060 Introduction to Algebra or higher.

-CT 3.132 Advanced Mobile Hydraulics
+CT 3.132 ADVANCED MOBILE HYDRAULICS

-Covers advanced hydraulic theory along with service and repair of valves, pumps, motors and connectors used in mobile equipment hydraulic systems.
+This course covers advanced hydraulic theory along with service and repair of valves, pumps, motors, and connectors used in mobile equipment hydraulic systems.
 Systems design and modification will be covered.
-Machine systems will be taught using hydraulic schematic drawings.
+Machine systems will be learned using hydraulic schematic drawings.
 Common customer concerns with specific heavy equipment and their solutions will be learned.
 Operational check-out and laptop computer testing of heavy equipment will be performed in labs, as well as repair and adjustment and electronic controls.
-Prerequisites: Placement test score of 67 or higher for RD 090 College Success and Reading Strategies, and placement into WR 095 College Writing Fundamentals or higher, and placement into MTH 060 Introduction to Algebra or higher, and CT 3.134 Basic Hydraulics.
+Prerequisite: Prerequisites: Placement test score of 67 or higher for RD 090 College Success and Reading Strategies, and placement into WR 095 College Writing Fundamentals or higher, and placement into MTH 060 Introduction to Algebra or higher and CT 3.134 Basic Hydraulics.

-CT 3.134 Basic Hydraulics
+CT 3.134 BASIC HYDRAULICS

-Covers hydraulic theory along with pump, actuator application, and valve design and theory.
-Prerequisites: Placement test score of 67 or higher for RD 090 College Success and Reading Strategies, and placement into WR 095 College Writing Fundamentals or higher, and placement into MTH 060 Introduction to Algebra or higher.
+This course covers hydraulic theory along with pump, actuator application, and valve design and theory.
+Prerequisite: Prerequisites: Placement test score of 67 or higher for RD 090 College Success and Reading Strategies, and placement into WR 095 College Writing Fundamentals or higher, and placement into MTH 060 Introduction to Algebra or higher.

-CT 3.146 Pneumatic Brakes and Controls
+CT 3.146 PNEUMATIC BRAKES & CONTROLS